liliangnudt/BGAE/README.md

-The code for preprint AG.
+The code for preprint "BGAE: Auto-encoding Multi-view Bipartite Graph Clustering".